 It is meant to be illustrative of the non-duality of body and mind.

-Copyright 2015 by Mark Frank
+Copyright 2015 and 2022 by Mark Robert Frank